PaayasAkotkar/Rag/README.md

 ## Motivation
 <p> This is coded in-order to understand the basic of Rag system tho it doesn't have the vector db but still it depicts how to write the prompt and understand the workflow.
-The reason behind using Graphql is simple because adapts the perfect pubsub system and no need to worry about go coroutine and more or like easy to understand.</p>
+The reason behind using Graphql is simple because it adapts the perfect pubsub system and no need to worry about go coroutine and more or like easy to understand.</p>

 ## Project Overview